yuPeiyu98/Deep-Region-Competition/README.md

 python main.py --checkpoints <TO_BE_SPECIFIED>
 ```

 You may specify the value of arguments.
 Please find the available arguments in the `config.yml.example` file in `drc_workspace` folder.
+Note that `config.yml.example` file provides the training parameters on full `CUB` dataset.
+Parameters on other datasets and data splits can be found in the `drc_workspace/config_gallery` folder.

 Note that `DATA` indicates the dataset to use (`CUB`, `DOG`, `CAR`, `CLEVR` and `TEXTURED`).
 The path to your dataset folder, i.e., `ROOT_DIR`, needs to be specified before running the script.